What's supported

 Python's standard :mod:`typing` features.

-As a partial list, inputs can be annotated with:
+Inputs can be annotated with:

 - Basic types like :class:`int`, :class:`str`, :class:`float`, :class:`bool`, :class:`pathlib.Path`, :data:`None`.